ryanbomo/SmartWordCSE2010/README.md

 ## Results - Initial Submission
 ####v0.3.1 - We now remember previous guesses for a word - Currently at Accuracy ~48.25

-Changed from Array size 3 to an Array List.
-This avoids corner cases of long words flopping between two sets of incorrect previous guesses
+Changed previous guess storage from array size 3 to an Array List.
+This avoids corner cases of long words switching between two sets of incorrect previous guesses

   - New Hilary Results